pranjalm04/Spark-Data-Streaming/README.md

 # Spark-Data-Streaming
-Stream data from kafka transform it using pyspark and ingets to cassandra
+Stream data from kafka transform it using pyspark and load it to cassandra